X

 Manish Gupta

-Thank you all participants for your valuable questions and engagement today.
-We appreciate your interest in Jetson Park.
-Should you have any further queries or any requirement of additional information, please do not hesitate to contact our IR team at Goindia Advisors.
+Yeah.
+Thank you, all participants, for your valuable questions and engagement today.
+We appreciate your interest in Jagsonpal.
+Should you have any further queries or any requirement of additional information, please do not hesitate to contact our IR team at Go India Advisors.
 We remain committed to engaging with all of you, fostering transparent communication as we continue advancing our objectives of creating value for our stakeholders.
-Thank you once again for your participation and wishing you a good evening today.
+Thank you once again for your participation and wishing you a good evening.
 Thank you.

 Related Post